go-rel/doc/docs/crud.md

 To delete a record in rel, simply pass the record to be deleted.

 !!! note
-    REL will automatically apply soft-delete if `DeletedAt time.Time` or `Deleted bool` field exists in a struct.
+    REL will automatically apply soft-delete if `DeletedAt *time.Time` or `Deleted bool` field exists in a struct. `DeletedAt` needs to be pointer, otherwise it won't be able to save or store null value.
 To query soft-deleted records, use `rel.Unscoped(true)` when querying.

 *Deleting a record:*